YETA is an Innovation in response to Mastercard Foundation Call to Action to provide economic opportunities for youth in Africa.

 - Value chain analysis-SIX key value chains

-- Supported registration of 126 YA’s at local government level
+- Supported registration of 813 YA’s at Local Government level

-- Improved access to RH services through referral system.123,276 condoms distributed
+- Improved access to RH services through referral system.

 - Improved confidence and character traits of participating youth

-- Signing of Memorandum of Understanding with16 Private sector actors willing to support Y.E.T.A intervention
+- Signing of Memorandum of Understanding with 32 Private sector actors who continue to support Y.E.T.A intervention

 - YETA IS designed to create long-term engagement by integrating numeracy, literacy and life skills with technical expertise in agriculture, business, entrepreneurship and management.

-- It is also designed to empower 26,250 youth between 15-24 years through Agriculture using its “Learn, Engage, Build” model on and off the farm.
+- It is also designed to empower 26,250 youth between 15-24 years through Agriculture using its “Learn, Build, Engage” model on and off the farm.

 The project is well aligned with the Economic Opportunities for Youth (EOY) Theory of Change by providing comprehensive support to youth;